aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Examples: ``--sim-pdf-path example/path/to/the/right/file``

 Give a file that contains |PDF| for different |ROP|.
-To use with the ``OPTICAL`` :ref:`channel type <chn-chn-type>`.
+To use with the ``OPTICAL`` :ref:`channel <chn-chn-type>`.
 It sets the noise range from the given ones in the file.
 However, it is overwritten by :ref:`sim-sim-noise-range` or limited by :ref:`sim-sim-noise-min` and :ref:`sim-sim-noise-max` with a minimum step of :ref:`sim-sim-noise-step` between two values.